I have an impossible and difficult task before me — to explain how to write a novel in a single blog post.

 While ghostwriting, I have learned more about the craft, and I think I have one or two valuable ideas about the process now.
-Hopefully, after I finish this, I will improve at the craft.
-If you find the post useful, please share it for others to see.
+Hopefully, you’ll find the helpful post.
+Please share it for others to see.

 How to Write a Novel for Beginners

 I’ve divided the post into three parts.
-So, these are the steps in writing a novel:
+So, these are the steps to writing a novel: